phanxuanphucnd/BioNLP-2023/README.md

 # BioNLP Workshop

-BioNLP 2023 and Shared Tasks @ ACL 2023: https://aclweb.org/aclwiki/BioNLP_Workshop
+BioNLP 2023 and Shared Tasks @ ACL 2023: https://aclweb.org/aclwiki/BioNLP_Workshop.

+We achieve the third rank in the shared task (and the second rank excluding the baseline submission of the organizers).

 ## How to use